Richard J. Flaherty: Service career

-He was assigned to the 101st Airborne Division during his first tour to Vietnam in 1968 during the Vietnam War.
-He was a Platoon Leader and Recon Platoon Leader with companies B, C, D, & E. Flaherty participated in some fierce combat outside of Hue City during the Tet Offensive which earned him a Silver Star, 2 Bronze Stars and 2 Purple Hearts.
+In 1968, in support of the Vietnam War Lieutenant Flaherty was assigned to the 101st Airborne Division, his initial tour to Vietnam where he served as a Platoon Leader and Recon Platoon Leader with companies B, C, D, & E.

+During the January, 1968 Tet Offensive Flaherty participated in the fierce defense of Hue City, earning a Silver Star, two Bronze Stars, and two Purple Hearts.

-He returned to the US at the end of his tour and attended Special Forces Officer Course at Fort Bragg.
+After this tour Lt.
+Flaherty returned to the US to attend Special Forces Officer Course at Fort Bragg.
 Upon graduation he was assigned to the 3rd Special Forces Group (Airborne) as a Special Forces Operations Detachment A (SFODA) Commander in Company A of the 3rd SFG in Thailand.
 Later that year, he was reassigned to the 10th Special Forces Group at Fort Devens.
-He served as an SFODA Commander in companies A and B. He left the Army in 1971 at the rank of captain due to a reduction in force.
+He served as an SFODA Commander in companies A and B.

+In 1971, having attained the rank of captain, Flaherty left the Army.

 Later life

 After being discharged, Flaherty did private and military contract work in Rhodesia and Angola in Africa.
-The Central Intelligence Agency recruited him in the late 1970s due to his knowledge of Intelligence.
+The Central Intelligence Agency recruited him in the late 1970s due to his knowledge of military intelligence.
 The primary focus of his time in the CIA was supplying the Nicaraguan Contras in Nicaragua.
 His stint with the CIA came to an end when he was arrested for possessing silencers.

-After being removed from the CIA, Flaherty helped catch a smuggling ring at Fort Bragg, North Carolina and worked undercover for the Bureau of Alcohol, Tobacco, Firearms and Explosives as an informant.
+After being removed from the CIA, Flaherty helped catch a smuggling ring at Fort Bragg, North Carolina, and worked undercover for the Bureau of Alcohol, Tobacco, Firearms and Explosives as an informant.

-Flaherty was killed on May 9, 2015 in a hit and run.
+Flaherty was killed on May 9, 2015, in a hit and run.
 Fifteen years before Flaherty's death, he was befriended by Miami Police officer David Yuzuk after Flaherty became homeless.
-Just 10 days before Flaherty's death, Flaherty told Yuzuk his story.
+Just ten days before Flaherty's death, Flaherty told Yuzuk his story.
 After Flaherty's death, Yuzuk went to look into his history and uncovered troves of information from Flaherty's storage unit, such as his passport with stamps from Cambodia, Venezuela, Iraq and Jordan.
-Flaherty was buried at Forest Memorial Park in Milton.
+Flaherty was buried at Forest Memorial Park cemetery in Milton, West Virginia.